MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 > [!IMPORTANT]
 > Prior to Windows Server 2016, the W32Time service was not designed to meet time-sensitive application needs.
 However, updates to Windows Server 2016 now allow you to implement a solution for one-millisecond accuracy in your domain.
 For more information, see [Windows 2016 Accurate Time](accurate-time.md) and [Support boundary to configure the Windows Time service for high-accuracy environments](support-boundary.md).

-## Windows Time service tools

-The following tool is associated with the Windows Time service.

-### W32tm.exe: Windows Time

-**Category**

-This tool is part of the default installation of Windows (Windows XP and later versions) and Windows Server (Windows Server 2003 and later versions).

-**Version compatibility**

-This tool works on the default installation of Windows (Windows XP and later versions) and Windows Server (Windows Server 2003 and later versions).
+## Network port

+Windows Time follows the NTP specification, which requires the use of UDP port 123 for all time synchronization.
+Whenever the computer synchronizes its clock or provides time to another computer, it happens over UDP port 123.
+This port is exclusively reserved by the Windows Time service.

+> [!NOTE]
+> If you have a computer with multiple network adapters (multihomed), you cannot enable the Windows Time service based on a network adapter.

+## Using W32tm.exe

 You can use W32tm.exe to configure Windows Time service settings and to diagnose time service problems.
-W32tm.exe is the preferred command-line tool for configuring, monitoring, or troubleshooting the Windows Time service.
+W32tm.exe is the preferred command-line tool for configuring, monitoring, and troubleshooting the Windows Time service.
+W32tm.exe is included with Windows XP and later versions and Windows Server 2003 and later versions.

-The following tables describe the parameters that you can use with W32tm.exe.
+The following tables describe the parameters for W32tm.exe use:

-**W32tm.exe primary parameters**

 |Parameter |Description |
 | --- | --- |